 To apply, please complete this application and send a CV, cover letter, and letters of reference to our program coordinator Kiersten Simmons – firstname.lastname@example.org Interviews will be conducted remotely.
 Please note that we are only able to accept J1 Visas.

-***Applications for the (3) positions for the 2023-24 year will be processed through ERAS.***
+***Applications for the (3) positions for the 2024-25 year will be processed through ERAS beginning in the fall of 2022.***

 For additional information about the fellowship, please see our main website at: https://xray.ufl.edu/education/fellowship-program/neuroradiology-fellowship-program/